kkawtar/ATTICA/README.md

 ## Annotation:

-The dataset was annotated using Labelme.
+The dataset was annotated using Labelme [github](https://github.com/wkentaro/labelme).
 This  latter  automatically  generates  XML  metadata  files according to the Pascal VOC format, where it includes the im-age name, size, object bboxes coordinates and correspondingclass  names.

 * "Annotations/voc_annotation_files.rar" includes a total of 1215 XML annotation file, including all of the dataset's categories.